sktime/mlaut/documentation/tutorial.rst

     :language: python
     :lines: 37

-At this point mleap will train all instantiated estimators on all datasets that were passed to the constructor.
+At this point mlaut will train all instantiated estimators on all datasets that were passed to the constructor.
 The trained models will be saved on the disk.

 After this process is finished we can make predictions on the test sets using the trained estimators. in the previous step.